NYCEDU/nycedu-automation/README.md

 - Get API keys and form values for production Slack team and form
 - Configure application for production and deploy
 - Set up a cron service to hit the endpoint every 30-60 minutes
-- Error handling for connection failures
+- Error handling for connection failures etc.
 - Better logging
-- Match interests to specific channels to invite people to
 - Remove lodash dependency in package.json
 - Tests!
+- Linting and style guide
+- Set up issue tracking and slack / github integrations for devs
 - Better null checking in `parseResponseForEmails`
+- Return more than just emails (also Twitter handles etc.) from `getInvitees`